 Product Details: Gelatin mix is a favorite convenience pantry

-staple in our house.
+staple.
 We use it to make quick desserts, including parfaits, trifles, and fruit salads.

 Stir gelatin mix into sugar cookie dough, cake batter, and frosting for extra flavor and